Oxymetaphoric/milestone_project_3/README.md

 | password_hash | string(255) | | | No |
 | location | string(255) | | | Yes |
 | created_at | datetime | DEFAULT CURRENT_TIMESTAMP | | No |

+The final table is a junction table that implements a composite primary key.
+This key consists of two columns: user_id and game_id.
+Each of these columns serves as both a foreign key and part of the primary key.
+The user_id references the User table, while the game_id references the Game table.
+This table will be crucial for features such as the user's "My Games" and "My Reviews" pages.
+By using this structure, we transform the many-to-many relationship between users and games into two one-to-many relationships: one user can have many games, and one game can be associated with many users.
+This allows for efficient querying of user-game associations and simplifies the implementation of user-specific game collections and reviews.

  user > game / game > users
 | Column Name | Data Type | Constraints | Key | Nullable |